OpenEnergyDashboard/OED/USAGE.md

 ### On OED and Non-UNIX Operating Systems ###

 Windows is not a supported platform.
-You can probably run OED there, but you will experience problems.
+You can probably run OED there, but you will experience problems for the following reasons.

-Docker is a Linux technology.
+First, Docker is a Linux technology.
 It is based on Linux kernel features including namespaces and cgroups.
 On Mac OS, you can use [Docker for Mac](https://docs.docker.com/docker-for-mac/) to run OED in Docker.
-Microsoft [artifically limits](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) the use of Docker for Windows, so you may experience problems.
+Microsoft limits the use of Docker for Windows to the Professional and Enterprise editions. so you may experience problems.

-Open Energy Dashboard universally uses UNIX filenames, which are seperated with forward slashes.
-Linux uses UNIX filenames.
-Mac OS uses UNIX filenames.
-BSD uses UNIX filenames.
+Second, Open Energy Dashboard universally uses UNIX filenames, which are seperated with forward slashes.
-Solaris uses UNIX filenames.
-SmartOS uses UNIX filenames.

-For reasons known only to Bill Gates and God, Windows uses backwards slashes instead.
 This means all of our convenience scripts are broken on Windows.
-Sorry.
-Use a real computer or figure out how to run the project without them.

 # Installation #